ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   As a next step, ...
+   As a next step, you may be interested in Yocto Linux to deploy your workload.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/embedded/bare-metal/"
+recommended_path: "/learning-paths/embedded/yocto_qemu/"
 # Link to the next learning path being recommended(For example this could be /learning-paths/server-and-cloud/mongodb).

 # further_reading links to references related to this path.
 Can be: